 5. Family and Friends

 Perfect family relationships and friendships are what an individual hope for.
-Not having a good family relationship, support from loved ones and good friends can make the individual feel lonely, which will not help him to satisfy his needs of love and belongingness.
-To avoid problems such as loneliness, depression, and anxiety, it is important for people to feel loved and accepted by other people.
-Personal relationships with friends, family, and lovers play an important role, as does involvement in other groups that might include religious groups, sports teams, book clubs, etc. It falls into the category of “social belonging.”
+Not having a good family relationship, support from loved ones, and good friends can make the individual feel lonely, which will not help him to satisfy his needs of love and belongingness.
+To avoid problems such as loneliness, depression, and anxiety, it is important for us to have a healthy social life.
+Personal relationships with friends, family, and lovers play an important role, so as being associated with other groups like religious groups, sports teams, book clubs, etc. It falls into the category of “social belonging.”

 6. Pensions and Benefits

-We have seen our grandparents getting pension monthly.
+We have seen our grandparents getting monthly pensions.
 Getting a pension makes them feel independent.
 Hence, benefits like pensions are an important part of the social needs, which make the individual satisfied physically as well as emotionally.
 It’s an example of “safety needs.”

 7. Job Titles and Recognition

-Having a good job title and recognition of an individual increase his respect in work as well in his society.
+Having a good job title and recognition increases the respect of an employee at the workplace as well in his/her society.
 A good job title leads to a rise in his worth.
 People who are able to satisfy the esteem needs by achieving good self-esteem and the recognition of others tend to feel confident in their abilities.
 A person stuck on this level will be motivated to work towards increasing all these factors; their actions will be influenced by their need for esteem, i.e. they will be motivated towards performing such tasks that will increase their own self-esteem, as well as the respect they receive from others.
 This example belongs to “self-esteem.”

 8. Academic Results

-When a student is motivated and appreciated, he/she tends to increase his/her academic performances as compared to the less motivated student.
-An excellent academic result will increase her recognition in the school and society which will increase the confidence, respect, and esteem of the student.
+When a student is motivated and appreciated, he/she tends to increase his/her academic performance as compared to the less motivated student.
+An excellent academic result will increase her recognition in the school and society, which will increase the confidence, respect, and esteem of the student.
 It also belongs to “self-esteem.”

 9. Acceptance and Creativity

 Life is not about making more money, having a luxurious home and family; it’s about knowing our self.
 A human being feels most satisfied when he/she understands that he/she realizes his/her full potential.
-It comes under self-actualization in which a person understands his core strengths.
-For instance, one person might feel self-actualization by their very important job at NASA, while another can achieve self-actualization teaching children in a small town.
-Everyone has different dreams, and it doesn’t mean you have to become famous to achieve self-actualization.
-It is about reaching our potentials and understanding our creativity whether it is in becoming a painter, politician or an actor.
+It comes under “self-actualization” in which a person understands his core strengths.
+For instance, one person might achieve this feeling of self-actualization by working at NASA, while another can achieve it by teaching children in a small town.
+Everyone has different parameters of “self-actualization,” and it doesn’t mean you have to become famous to achieve self-actualization.
+It is about reaching our potentials and understanding our creativity; whether by becoming a painter, politician, or actor.